eProsima/Fast-DDS-docs/docs/fastdds/library_overview/library_overview.rst

 * **SHM**: for communications between DomainParticipants in the same machine.
 * **UDPv4**: for inter machine communications.

+The configuration of all supported transport protocols is detailed in the :ref:`comm-transports-configuration` section.

 Programming and execution model
 -------------------------------